14 Important Questions to Ask About Matching Gifts

 Thanking Your Donors

 Thanking your donors should go without saying, but it’s still something we have to emphasize.
-Be sure to use your automation tools to thank your donors not only following their donation, but also after you’ve received the match from their employer.
+Use your automation tools to thank your donors not only following their donation but also after you’ve received the match from their employer.
 This will help you cultivate the relationships you need to continue growing and serving your mission as a nonprofit.

 For high-value donors, think about even more personalized approaches to give your thanks.
-Handwritten letters, postcards, and phone calls from senior leadership staff are just a sampling of the channels you can use.
+Handwritten letters, eCards, and phone calls from senior leadership staff are just a sampling of the channels you can use.

-Looking at how your nonprofit handles the matching gift lifecycle can help you streamline the matching gift process for donors.
-Make it as easy as possible for donors to submit their matching gift requests, and then follow up (and follow up again!) to make sure they understand what the next steps are and are properly thanked.
+Reviewing how your nonprofit handles the matching gift lifecycle can help you streamline the matching gift process for donors.
+Make it as easy as possible for donors to submit their matching gift requests, and then follow up to make sure they understand what the next steps are.

-12. Sure, but my organization has multiple chapters or affiliates.
-Now what do I do?
+12. My organization has multiple chapters or affiliates.
+How should I go about the matching gift process?

-For many organizations, going after matching gifts means keeping track of your donors’ employers and having a set process in place for outreach.
+For many organizations, encouraging matching gifts means keeping track of your donors’ employers and having a set process in place for outreach.

 These strategies can make a huge difference if your organization runs in multiple locations.
 A consistent process will help your teams avoid missing out on matching gift opportunities and create specific guidelines each unit should follow.